bycop/Discord-Fivem-Serverstats/readme.md

 });
 ```

-When you run the bot, the two commands are !serverstats, !playerlist and !playercount.
+When you run the bot, the three commands are !serverstats, !playerlist and !playercount.

 ## Others Bots